-Set up a Google Scholar Alert to be automatically notified when new articles are added to Google on topics of interest.
 Do your search in Google Scholar.
-Look in the green toolbar for the envelope icon, and click it.
+Look in the left sidebar for the Create Alert link next to the envelope icon, and click it.
 New items will be sent to your email account as they are found by Google.

-Ever wanted to trace an article’s impact?
-Google now permits searching within citing articles.
 Do a Google Scholar search.
 Click on the "Cited by" link under a citation and select the "Search within articles citing..." checkbox.